 Trespasser – If you were not legally allowed on the property and you had not

-been given permission or invitation to be there, then you likely will
+been given permission or invitation to be there, you likely will not have

 Licensee – If you were given permission, either expressed or implied, to

-be on the property, but you weren’t invited specifically, then you are
+be on the property, but you weren’t invited specifically, you are

 a licensee.
 This means if the property owner did not warn you of any dangerous

-situations, then you could have a premises liability cases.
+situations, you could have a premises liability case.

-Invitee – If someone directly invites you onto their property, then you
+Invitee – If someone directly invites you onto their property, any dangerous